OlivierSohn/hamazed/README.md

 ## Supported platforms

-Supported client platforms are OSX and Linux (but see the rendering limitation).
+Officially supported client platforms are (recent versions of) macOS and Ubuntu.

 ## Music